schalkdaniel/StockSC/README.md

 Why a class stocklist?
 ----------------------

-The problem after writing the `stocktable` class was, that I didn't know how to wrap anything around layout, which is use for the graphic, for multiple plots.
+The problem after writing the `stocktable` class was, that I didn't know how to wrap anything around layout, which is used for the graphic, for multiple plots.
 Therefore I create a new class `stocklist` which can do multiple plots of `stocktable` objects.

 **Example**